yoannbouet/WordsVirtuoso/README.md

-# Words Virtuoso Project
+# WordsVirtuoso Project

 Guess a five letters word

-From the Kotlin Basics course on Hyperskill.org.
+From the Kotlin Basics track on Hyperskill.org.

 https://hyperskill.org/tracks/18